This is your guide to research skills, reference sources, catalogue searching, databases and citation help for ENGL 3224E: Renaissance Literature.

 Weldon Reference Section (1st Floor): PR 2965.S43

-Find books and journal titles in our catalogue (note: you cannot search for articles using the catalogue, but you can find journal titles, eg. Shakespeare Studies, Renaissance Quarterly, etc.).
+Find books and journal titles in our library search engine OMNI (note: OMNI is a powerful search tool, and you WILL also find some articles using OMNI, but a subject-specific database will yield more results.
+You can find journal titles, eg. Shakespeare Studies, Renaissance Quarterly, etc.).
 Like reference sources, books can provide important contextual information.

 Shakesqueer is available online and in print format.
 The location tells you which libraries hold print copies.
 The call number tells you where the book is located on the shelf.
 Print versions are held at Brescia, Huron and Kings.
 You may order them to be picked up at Weldon by selecting "Request Item" at the top of the screen.